GerardKessler/WhatsApp-desktop/addon/doc/en/README.md

 * Say the message according with position; Alt + 1 to 9 (only from edit box of messages).
 * Toggle the focus between message list and the edit box to enter in a chat; Alt + left arrow.
 * Press the button read more for text mesages that have it; Alt + dawm arrow.
-* Activate and deactivate the deletion of phone numbers in messages from unscheduled contacts; control + shift + r
+* Disable and enable the deletion of phone numbers in messages from unregister contacts; control + shift + r

 ### general keyboard Shortcuts of the application: